Sajama National Park: Tourism

 This area of Bolivia also features the Sajama Lines, mysterious lines covering the altiplano, etched into ground over thousands of years by the ancient ancestors of the Aymara people.
 The lines are estimated to be about 16,000 kilometers in length, roughly three times the breadth of the United States.
 The lines are thought to have been used as ancient pilgrimage routes.

 The park is also scattered with cultural treasures and remnants of the Aymara's ancient culture.
 Chullpas, tall funerary towers devoted to noble Aymara families, dot the landscape.
 These shrines are thought to have been deliberately placed in visible areas to ensure reverence and remembrance for the dead.
 Pucaras, ancient fortifications, can also be found.

-In terms of wildlife, Sajama is home to a unique set of organisms particular to the alpine regions of the Andes.
-Plants and animals must be able to handle high altitudes with less available oxygen, cold nightly temperatures and frosts well into the spring, little shade or protection from the elements, and arid, dry conditions.
-One example of unique wildlife in the park is the vicuña, a species of camelid related to the llama and the alpaca.
-These animals are prized because of their soft and warm, but extremely lightweight fur.
-Historically, only Incan emperors were allowed to wear their wool.
-Indigenous populations in the area still continue a rich cultural tradition of myths, legends, and rituals involving the vicuña.
-Once poached to near extinction because their fine, valuable wool, they are now protected in the area and their numbers are rebounding.
-The area is also home to armadillos, viscachas, spectacled bears, Andean mountain cats, cougars, Andean condors, pink flamingos, coots (black ducks), hummingbirds, rheas, and many more unique creatures.